Literary Translator

 • Newbery Medal — Mrs. Frisby and the Rats of NIMH (Robert C. O’Brien)

-• Internationally translated series — A Wolf Called Wander and A Wolf Called Fire (Rosanne Parry) · 14+ languages · hundreds of thousands of readers
+• Published in 14+ languages — A Wolf Called Wander and A Wolf Called Fire (Rosanne Parry) · hundreds of thousands of readers

-• International best-seller — Simplicity Parenting (Kim John Payne) — global parenting reference
+• Bestseller in the U.S. and U.K. — Simplicity Parenting (Kim John Payne), a global reference in parenting

-• Rights negotiation for 7+ titles with major international publishers (HarperCollins, Penguin Random House, Simon & Schuster)
+• Negotiation and acquisition of translation rights with major international publishers (HarperCollins, Penguin Random House, Simon & Schuster)

-• Full management of editorial projects, from start to publication
+• End-to-end management of editorial projects, from concept to publication

-• Interface with literary agents and international publishers
+• Direct collaboration with literary agents and national and international publishers

-• Support for positioning and launch strategies in the Brazilian and American publishing markets
+• Participation in positioning and launching strategies within the Brazilian and U.S. publishing markets

 Translated Books